zanuka/nav-commander/navpi/README.md

   - stop service `sudo /etc/init.d/dphys-swapfile stop` (you'll see an [ok] message)
   - start service `sudo /etc/init.d/dphys-swapfile start`

+### Errors to deal with...

+You might get a `a start job started by dev-disk-by...` message on reboot of the Pi followed by a 90 second delay during each boot.
+This is normal when using swap drive.

 ### Connect to NavPi from external system (WIP)

 If you are unable to access a screen, keyboard and mouse to plug in directly to the NavPi, you can access the the web UI from a computer on the same network.
 You can also ssh directly to the Pi if needed to perform tasks like upgrades or other commands.